-Volunteer information sessions are occurring throughout the early spring.
+Volunteer information sessions are occurring this fall.
 Please check this calendar for dates and times.

 Interesting in Volunteering?

 Caring for injured, orphaned, or oiled birds is a rewarding challenge.
 Tri-State’s professional staff is augmented by over 200 active volunteers who donate more than 20,000 hours annually to help care for birds and keep the center running smoothly.
 Talents are needed in a variety of areas such as bird care, oil spill response, front desk reception, landscaping and maintenance, office support, fund raising, marketing, and special events.